Behind Data Synchronisation

 WARNING

-Synchronising data and project works in both ways.
+Project and data synchronisation works in both ways.

 How does it work?
 When you use GeoPackage, Mergin Maps compares two datasets with the same data schema using Geodiff library to create a list of entries that were inserted, updated, or deleted between the two datasets.